Corporate governance

 In order to speedily deliberate and decide on important management issues and measures, the Company holds the Executive Committee, attended by Executive Directors, Managing Officers, Executive General Managers, and Audit & Supervisory Board Members, as well as meetings to report and share information on management and business execution on a regular and as-needed basis.

-In such a way, the Company is enhancing the efficiency of decision-making at the meetings of the Board of Directors and the supervision of execution of operations.
+In such a way, the Company enhances the efficiency of decision-making at the meetings of the Board of Directors and the supervision of execution of operations.

 Corporate Governance Committee

-The Corporate Governance Committee has been established to examine matters to ensure compliance and risk management, as well as to promote the implementation of measures and policies for the Suzuki Group’s sustainable growth and the mid- to long-term enhancement of corporate value.
+The Corporate Governance Committee was established to examine matters to ensure compliance and risk management, as well as to promote the implementation of measures and policies for the Suzuki Group’s sustainable growth and the medium- to long-term enhancement of corporate value.
 The Committee also verifies the results of the effectiveness evaluation of internal controls over financial reporting in accordance with Article 24-4-4, Paragraph 1 of the Financial Instruments and Exchange Act.

 Internal auditing

-The Audit Division was established as an organization under the direct control of the President, whose staff members with expertise in various areas of the Company’s operations regularly audit the Company’s departments and domestic and overseas Group companies in accordance with the audit plan.
+The Audit Division was established as an organization under the direct control of the President, whose staff members with expertise in various areas of the Company’s operations regularly audit the Company’s departments and domestic and overseas Group companies in accordance with the audit plan, while also providing advice and guidance on improvements regarding audit findings.

-Operational audits include on-site, remote, and paper audits to confirm the appropriateness and efficiency of overall operations, compliance with law and regulations and internal rules, and the development and operation of internal controls, such as the management and maintenance of assets.
-The operational audit results are reported to the President, the head of relevant divisions and Full-time Audit & Supervisory Board Members each time an audit is conducted, along with proposals for improvement of matters pointed out.
-The results of audits are also reported to the Audit & Supervisory Board on a regular basis and opinions are exchanged there, as well as to the Board of Directors once every six months.
-Advice and guidance are provided until improvements are completed to solve issues at an early timing.
+Operational audits include on-site, remote, and paper audits to confirm the appropriateness and efficiency of overall operations, compliance with laws and regulations and internal rules, and the development and operation of internal controls, such as the management and maintenance of assets.
+The operational audit results, along with proposals for improvement of matters pointed out, are reported to the President and the head of relevant divisions each time an audit is conducted.
+Audit results are also reported to the Audit & Supervisory Board and opinions are exchanged there, as well as to the Board of Directors once every six months.
+Advice and guidance are provided until improvements are completed in an effort to correct issues at an early stage.

-In addition, the effectiveness evaluation of internal controls over financial reporting in accordance with Article 24-4- 4, Paragraph 1 of the Financial Instruments and Exchange Act is conducted by the Corporate Governance Committee, and the results are reported by the Corporate Governance Committee to the Board of Directors and the Audit & Supervisory Board.
+The effectiveness evaluation of internal controls over financial reporting in accordance with Article 24-4-4, Paragraph 1 of the Financial Instruments and Exchange Act is conducted by the Corporate Governance Committee, and the results are reported by the Corporate Governance Committee to the Board of Directors and the Audit & Supervisory Board.

 For subsidiaries with internal audit divisions, the Company’s internal auditing checks their activities, receives reports on their audit plans and results, and provides advice and guidance as necessary.